jjcarre/jjcarre.github.io/electionmap/readme.txt

 I implemented my tooltip to only display if a state is hovered for 200 ms, so that if the user runs their cursor over the map they do not see the tooltip pop-up partially over every state.

-Hawaii and Alaska were not states before 1960 so I did not display them in elections before that year.
+Hawaii and Alaska were not states before 1960 so I did not display them in elections before that year, and D.C. does not appear until the 1964 election.